wildfly-extras/creaper/README.md

             .build()
     );

-If you are going to change configuration of a profile, you have to specify which one that will be (`forProfile`).
-If you are going to change configuration of a host, again, you have to specify which one that will be (`forHost`).
-You can only specify one profile and one host.
+The `forProfile` and `forHost` methods specify a default profile and a default host.
+These defaults will be used to automatically transform a standalone-like operation to the domain one (e.g. `/subsystem=infinispan:read-resource` will be transformed to `/profile=default-profile/subsystem-infinispan:read-resource`).
+If you don't specify a default profile or a default host, you'll have to use the full form of the operation.

+You can only specify one default profile and one default host.
 After calling the first `build`, the rest is exactly the same as for standalone mode.

 Once you have a `OnlineManagementClient`, you can use it to perform management
 operations: